barbyarik/ML-projects/README.md

 * PINN Airy Project — The project is dedicated to solving the Airy differential equation using neural networks.
 * Telco Churn Prediction — A study of the dataset of the churn of customers of a telecommunications company, including detailed exploratory data analysis, machine learning and the creation of a model to predict churn.
-* Walmart Sales Forecasting — A study of a set of data on sales at Walmart stores over several years, including both direct and indirect factors.
+* Walmart Sales Forecasting — A study of the dataset of sales at Walmart stores over several years, including both direct and indirect factors.
 The notebook contains a exploratory analysis, the use of machine learning methods and time series theory to predict future sales figures.